Portman Nature Preserve

 Parking: gravel lot

-Trails: Featuring signed, scenic, easy-to-moderate hiking trails that cross a natural causeway between two lakes, gently climb through upland forest, then gently descend to a boardwalk (still under construction at this time of writing) that offers interesting views into a fen wetland.
+Trails: Featuring signed, scenic, easy-to-moderate hiking trails that cross a natural causeway between two lakes, gently climb through upland forest, then gently descend to a boardwalk that offers interesting views into a fen wetland.
 Future plans include a barrier-free loop trail, lake viewing platform, and more.
+Click here for detailed trail descriptions.

 Download the free Avenza Map App to interact with our trail maps on your phone.
 You will be able to view your location, record GPS tracks, add placemarks, and more.
 Of course, our trail maps are also printable!